One Uber as a digital business location?

 An "international" spouse relationship from a tax law perspective exists if only one spouse is subject to unlimited tax liability in Switzerland, while the other spouse has no or only limited tax liability in Switzerland.
 It must also be a legally and factually unseparated marriage.
 The taxation of such "international" spousal relationships is opposed by the addition of factors as prescribed by law.
 However, according to the established case law of the Federal Supreme Court, the latter - unlike in intercantonal relations - cannot create any tax liability in Switzerland.

-Federal Council adopts dispatch approving the list of 74 partner states for the automatic exchange of information on crypto assets
+Federal Council adopts dispatch on the exchange of information on OECD minimum taxation

-At its meeting on May 14, 2025, the Federal Council adopted the dispatch on the international automatic exchange of information on salary data.
+At its meeting on September 12, 2025, the Federal Council adopted the dispatch on the approval of the international legal basis for the exchange of information for OECD minimum taxation.

 Appeal proceedings taking into account intercantonal and international aspects (2 parts)